-Famous Airbus A310, located on a terrain in Gilly, Belgium burns down - Aviation24.be
+Famous Airbus A310, located on a terrain in Gilly, Belgium, burns down - Aviation24.be

 How the fire started is currently unknown, an investigation will be launched.

-On 4 September 2018, Aviation24.be reported about the aircraft: Striking a bargain ?
+On 4 September 2018, Aviation24.be reported about the aircraft: Striking a bargain?
 An Airbus A310, located on a terrain near Gilly (Belgium), is for sale

 Striking a bargain ?
 An Airbus A310, located on a terrain near Gilly (Belgium), is for sale